Custom eLearning Solutions

 Example:

-A game challenges teams to improve audit logs by spotting missing information such as initials, dates, and reasons for changes.
+Create more repeat practice on critical tasks without pulling teams away from the operation for long.
 After identifying the gaps, participants rewrite the entries to meet ALCOA+ standards.
 Scores reward clarity and completeness rather than speed.

 1